 For instance, don’t reiterate your LSAT score if it has remained the same.
 The admissions committee already has this information on hand.

-Similarly, if you’ve already detailed your most recent job on your resume or your personal statement, don’t repeat it unless you’ve been promoted.
+Similarly, if you’ve already detailed your most recent job on your resume, cover letter, or personal statement, don’t repeat it unless you’ve been promoted.
 The committee already knew about this job when they made their decision to waitlist you, so it likely won’t have a different effect now.

 You shouldn’t be using your LOCI to question the admissions team for putting you on the waitlist in the first place – you won’t get an answer.

 You want to completely avoid trying to convince the committee that your original application should’ve been accepted.
 The reality is it wasn’t for whatever reason, so you’ll need to show your application has improved.